xfcced/nilo-demo/README.md

   -addext "subjectAltName=DNS:localhost,IP:127.0.0.1"
 ```

-The generated `.pem` files are ignored by git.
-Do not commit `localhost-key.pem`; it is a private key.
+The generated `.pem` files are gitignored.
+Do not commit `localhost-key.pem`.

 After generating or regenerating the cert, update the hash in the client UI or in `client/index.html`: